 Kisha has presented three solo exhibitions at Photoville NYC, ‘How Sandy Hit Rockaway’ (2014), ‘ReSisters: Behind The Scenes of The Women’s March’(2017) and ‘The Meaning of Now: Living Life with Cancer’ (2018).
 She has exhibited her work worldwide and her photographs are part of multiple permanent museum collections including the ‘I Am A Man / I Am A Child’ project with Paola Mendoza at the National Civil Rights Museum in Memphis, Tennessee.

-Partnering with artist / organizer, Jasmin Chang, Kisha recently completed the Winston - Salem Portrait Project.
+Partnering with artist / organizer, Jasmin Chang, (JCKB Studios) they created the Winston - Salem Portrait Project.
 A public art and community engagement project created to build bridges through storytelling and portraiture in Winston-Salem, North Carolina.
-Jasmin & Kisha (JCKB Studios) are currently working on expanding this project in NYC through the Assembling Voices Fellowship with Columbia University.
+Jasmin & Kisha have since expanded this project in NYC through the Assembling Voices Fellowship with Columbia University, with Hey Neighbor NYC where cultural communities are connected across all five boroughs.

 Kisha’s work has been published by numerous media outlets including The New York Times, The Washington Post, Rolling Stone and many others.